kuronekozero/ReceiptScanningAppVkusVill/README.md

 3. Build and install the app on your device or emulator.
 4. Launch the app and follow the on-screen instructions.

+And if you really want to run this app you'll also need an API key for Google Cloud Vision.
+You can get one for 3 month for free.

 ## License

 This project is licensed under the MIT License.